Terms of Business

 - He ensures that he maintains a professional relationship with his colleagues and the Court;

 - He hosts seminar events at which other experts as well as himself deliver lectures upon the state and development of the law in which he specialises and he regularly gives seminars at other legal events and is a legal author of many published family law articles and a co-editor of a standard legal textbook, Cohabitation, Law Practice and Precedents.
-6th Ed.
+Lexis/Nexus.

 - He provides to his professional clients several methods of communicating with him over any aspect of the law in which he specialises and is always prepared to meet with his client at his solicitors offices if requested.